 - Participation in the CHP Advisory Board (with CHP faculty reference)

 Admission to the Program

 Some students enter the program immediately out of high school.
 Others are returning students who have been away from high school for some time, or who discover their excellent academic abilities while at Bristol.
 You must meet at least one of the following requirements, depending on your situation.
-Please email the Director for an application.
+Fill out the application here.